vanshbhatia3841-beep/Airline-Reservation-System/README.md

 2. <b>Database Setup:</b><br>
 - Create a database named airline in MySQL.

-- Create a table named Ticket with columns: Airline Name, First Name, Last Name, Phone No, Age, From, TO, BookingID, Date, Time.
+- Create a table named Ticket with columns: Id(Auto-Increment), Airline Name, First Name, Last Name, Phone No, Age, From, TO, BookingID, Date, Time, Verification (By Default set as Pending).

 3. <b>Add JDBC Driver:</b><br>
 - Ensure the mysql-connector-java JAR file is added to your project's build path.